ikthedar/SportsBud/README.md

-# SportsBuddy
+# StudBud

-An open source chat web app for all the sports enthusiast.
-Written in Python Django framework whith rest API.
+An open source chat web app.
+Written in Python Django framework with rest API.